 I just received an email saying that The Richard Ivey School of Business has become the Ivey Business School.
 While Western has been purple for 125 years, somehow Ivey decided to go with green.

-Now the University has convinced (or forced) Ivey to add in the new purple shield, now giving the logo a combination of green and purple.
+Now the University has convinced (or forced) Ivey to add in the new purple shield, giving the logo a combination of green and purple.
 Hey Ivey, why not just put Ivey in purple?

 I guess it’s too late, but I might still beg the Ivey family to say:

-“You know what, it’s been a bumpy 13 year ride, keep the cheque, but let’s just go back to the Western Business School” And maybe make a change of the school to the University of Western Ontario while you’re at it.
+“You know what, it’s been a bumpy 13-year ride, keep the cheque, but let’s just go back to the Western Business School” And maybe make a change of the school to the University of Western Ontario while you’re at it.

 I guess it could be worse.
 York’s MBA is called Schulich.
-A decade later, the “Schulich” name is fairly well known for business students.
+A decade later, the “Schulich” name is relatively well known for business students.
 However, “Schulich” is also the name of the Engineering school in Calgary, the name of the Law School at Dalhousie, the name of the Music School at McGill, the name of the Med School at Western and the name of the Education school at Nipissing.
-So, if you ask “Did you go to Schulich?” the answer has a high likelihood of getting positive response.
+So, if you ask, “Did you go to Schulich?” the answer has a high likelihood of getting a positive response.
 Just don’t ask them to do your taxes.
-While Schulich has admirably given away of ton of cash in support of schools, they sure don’t know anything about branding.
+While Schulich has admirably given away of a ton of cash in support of schools, they sure don’t know anything about branding.